lucazanella/AnomalyCLIP/README.md

 > Our approach specifically involves manipulating the latent CLIP feature space to identify the normal event subspace, which in turn allows us to effectively learn text-driven directions for abnormal events.
 > When anomalous frames are projected onto these directions, they exhibit a large feature magnitude if they belong to a particular class.
 We also introduce a computationally efficient Transformer architecture to model
 > short- and long-term temporal dependencies between frames, ultimately producing the final anomaly score and class prediction probabilities.
 We compare AnomalyCLIP against state-of-the-art methods considering three major anomaly detection benchmarks, i.e., ShanghaiTech, UCF-Crime, and XD-Violence, and empirically show that it outperforms baselines in recognising video anomalies.*

+# Installation Instructions (Coming Soon)
+We are currently working on providing detailed installation instructions for AnomalyCLIP.
+Please check back shortly for updates on how to install and set up the code.